weronika-wolska/ProjectAllocator/README.md

 Genetic Algorithms (Assignment 6)

-There are currently errors in the application that will be fixed by the next submission.

 Logic behind genetic algorithm:
 - Terminating condition: all students and projects are unique, which is ensured in isViable function in the Population class in